tarazin/Note-TakerUsing-Express/README.md

 ## Description

 This application can be used to write, save, and delete notes.
-This application uses express backend to save and retrieve note data from a JSON file.
+It uses express backend to save and retrieve note data from a JSON file.

 ## User Story